BrukT/openstack_schedules/README.md

 # openstack_schedules
-minimal implementation of web interface to access a swagger based openstack api. and Also means to manipulate the openstack sdk
+minimal implementation of web interface to access a swagger based openstack api and provide a list of running servers.
+It also contians some illustrative codes on how to access and manipulate the openstack sdk.